elazar/phantestic/README.md

 ### [`ClassmapFileObjectTestLoader`](https://github.com/elazar/phantestic/blob/master/src/TestLoader/ClassmapFileObjectTestLoader.php)

-* `phantestic.loader.loaded`: When a test case is loaded, with the test case and associated test class instance and name and test method name as arguments
+* `phantestic.loader.loaded`: When a test case is loaded, with the test case and associated test class name and test method name as arguments